gitparth12/python_crash_course/README.md

 ### 8. Iterators

 An object that can be iterated over.
 We need the `__iter__()` and `__next__()` to implement an iterator.
 The `__iter__()` method returns an iterator instance of the object, can be used in a for loop.
 The `__next__()` method returns the value for every iteration.
 Other than for loops, can also manually use `iter()` and `next()` to interact with iterators.
 To stop the iteration, we need to `raise` a `StopIteration()` exception.

+__Q.
+Make an iterator that mimics `range()` in python, but make the start and end values inclusive.
+Optional extension: try to use default values so that you can only provide end value and not start value.__

 <br>